peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 ~~~
 **Figure 2**: Representation acknowledging the roles of Authentic Sources and Wallet Providers in the ecosystem while maintaining the core structure of the Four-Party Model.

 The Figure above illustrates at the center the Holder, who interacts directly with both the Credential Issuer and the Credential Verifier.
 The Credential Issuer provides Digital Credentials to the Holder, while the Credential Verifier relies on these Credentials to verify the Holder's claims.
 Above the Holder is the Wallet Provider, which facilitates the registration and the attestation of the security and integrity of the Holder.
-All entities, including the Credential Issuer, Credential Verifier, Wallet Provider and therefore Holders, and are underpinned by a Trust Anchor, which provides a foundational layer of trust and security for the entire system.
-This setup ensures that all interactions and transactions are anchored in a trusted framework.
+All entities, including the Credential Issuer, Credential Verifier, Wallet Provider and therefore Holders, and are underpinned by a Trust Anchor, ensuring that all interactions and transactions are anchored in a trusted third party.

 # Wallet Instance Types